Fabber12/water-graphene/README.md

    ```bash
    cd lammps/TBR
    ```
-   Open MATLAB, adjust the `oxid` variable to specify the desired percentage of –OH group coverage on the graphene sheet, and run the script:
+   Open MATLAB, adjust the `oxid` variable according to the graphene's oxidation degree, and run the script:
    ```
    add_OH.m
    ```